Quasi-particle propagation across semiconductor-Mott insulator interfaces: Mott-semiconductor interface

 Already at this stage, we find an important qualitative difference to a semiconductor.
-According to Eq.~\eqref{semiconductor}, $|\kappa|$ grows for increasing $V$ as $|\kappa|\sim\ln V$.
-In contrast, $|\kappa|$ remains finite in the strongly interacting limit $U\to\infty$ of the Mott insulator.
-On the other hand, $|\kappa|$ diverges for $E=U/2$, i.e., exactly in the middle between the upper and lower Hubbard bands, resulting in a strong suppression of tunneling.
+According to Eq.~\ref{semiconductor}, $|\kappa_\mathrm{semi}|$ grows for increasing $V$ as $|\kappa_\mathrm{semi}|\sim\ln V$.
+In contrast, $|\kappa_\mathrm{Mott}|$ remains finite in the strongly interacting limit $U\to\infty$ of the Mott insulator.
+On the other hand, $|\kappa_\mathrm{Mott}|$ diverges for $E=U/2$, i.e., exactly in the middle between the upper and lower Hubbard bands, resulting in a vanishing tunneling probability.

-\subsection{Reflection and transmission Amplitudes}
+\subsection{Reflection and transmission amplitudes}

-Now we are in the position to study the propagation of quasi-particles across the interface.
-Starting from the Mott insulator region, we may employ the following ansatz \bea \left(
+Now we are in the position to study the propagation of (quasi) particles across the interface.
+Starting from the Mott insulator region, we may employ the following ansatz